 He knew that sooner or later he would obey O'Brien's summons.
 Perhaps tomorrow, perhaps after a long delay -- he was not certain.
-What was happening was only the working-out of a process that had started years ago.
+What was happening was only the workingout of a process that had started years ago.
 The first step had been a secret, involuntary thought, the second had been the opening of the diary.
 He had moved from thoughts to words, and now from words to actions.
 The last step was something that would happen in the Ministry of Love.
 He had accepted it.
 The end was contained in the beginning.
 But it was frightening: or, more exactly, it was like a foretaste of death, like being a little less alive.
-Even while he was speaking to O'Brien, when the meaning of the words had sunk in, a chilly shuddering feeling had taken possession of his body.
+Even while he was speaking to O'Brien, when the meaning of the words had sunk in, a chilly shuddering feeling had taken possession of his said.
+'If not, my servant will give you the body.
 He had the sensation of stepping into the dampness of a grave, and it was not much better because he had always known that the grave was there and waiting for him.